 The default view should be “view scores.”
 But if it’s not, just click the “view scores” tab in the top left of your screen

-- Here’s what I’m seeing for my most recently assigned unit (it’s not due yet, so there are a lot of blanks).
+Here’s what I’m seeing for the first module in Learn-Biology.com’s AP Bio curriculum.
 You’ll see your students’ names on the left (blanked out here for privacy).
 The columns with the slanted blue text have the name of each quiz, the date you assigned it, the number of questions, and the name of the unit that this quiz is in.

 The student score that’s shown below the column header is presented as a fraction.
 The numerator is the number of questions the student answered correctly.
 The denominator is the number of questions the student attempted.
 (If the student does the same question more than once – perhaps because a previous attempt was incorrect — that counts as “one question attempted.”)
 Note: the denominator is not the number of questions.